When Spousal Consent Is Required

 Why This Matters for Property Owners

-This statute reinforces the joinder requirement found in Arizona's community property laws.
+This statute reinforces the joinder requirement found in community property laws.
 When both spouses must sign, there is no workaround.
-One spouse cannot forge ahead on their own by claiming they have authority they do not possess.
-For buyers and lenders, this provision offers an extra layer of protection.
-And for married property owners, it serves as a clear reminder: real estate transactions involving community property require both signatures.
-Attempting to bypass that requirement is not just risky.
-It is a felony.
+One spouse cannot forge ahead by claiming authority they do not have.
+Attempting to defraud any creditor or buyer this way is a criminal offense.